lmcrean/hoverboard-react/docs/docs/product/aws_implementation.md

 # AWS Implementation

-This document details the AWS architecture and cost control mechanisms for Tributary's MVP.
+This document details the AWS architecture and cost control mechanisms for Hoverboard's MVP.

 ## Serverless-First Architecture